Envirometrix/landmap/README.md

 The processing is much more computational because the data set consists from 467 points.
 This will make the regression matrix becoming extensive, and also 5x3 models need to be fitted.
-At the moment, using `train.spLearner` for point data set with >>1000 points is not recommended.
+At the moment, using `train.spLearner` for point data set with >>1000 points should be done with caution.

-The final results also shows quite similar results to universal kriging in geoR.
+The final results also shows quite similar results to universal kriging in [geoR](http://leg.ufpr.br/~paulojus/geoR/).
 The model error map, however, shows more spatial contrast and helps detect areas of especially high errors.